hyperb1iss/droidmind/README.md

 - `list_packages` - List installed packages on the device
 - `reboot_device` - Reboot the device (normal, recovery, or bootloader)
 - `screenshot` - Get a screenshot from a device
+- `capture_bugreport` - Generate a comprehensive bug report from the device
+- `dump_heap` - Create a heap dump from a running process for memory analysis
 - `push_file` - Upload a file to the device
 - `pull_file` - Download a file from the device
 - `delete_file` - Delete a file or directory from the device